Steps To Buying a House For First-Time Homebuyers

 2. How do I pick the right real estate agent?

-Research and Referrals: Seek recommendations from friends and family and read reviews online.
+Research and Referrals: Seek advice from friends and family and read reviews online.

-Interview Multiple Agents: Meet with several agents to find someone who understands your needs and has experience in your desired market.
+Interview Multiple Agents: Meet with several agents.
+Find someone who understands your needs and has experience in your desired market.

 Check Credentials: Confirm that the agent is licensed and has a proven track record.